csiro-robotics/3es-core/3escore/3esdoc/3esdocprotocol.md

 Voxels            | 3         | Similar to points, except that the normal value is used to scale a cube to represent voxels.
 Quads             | 4         | Reserved for quadrilateral topology.
 Not implemented.

-### Mesh element messages
+### Mesh component messages

-This section details the message structure of transmitting mesh elements; vertices, indices, vertex colour, normals and UVs.
+This section details the message structure of transmitting mesh components; vertices, indices, vertex colour, normals and UVs.
 All messages have the same structure:

 Datum             | Byte Size | Description
 ----------------- | --------: | -------------------------------------------------------------------